SamDier/BOMoD.jl/README.md

 The BOMoD package difference form classic BO package is two critical points.

-1) Custom kernels are made to evaluate the string distance between the input construct.
+1) Custom kernels are made to evaluate the string distance between the input constructs.
 2) Batch sampling algorithms are given to propose multiple datapoints in every iteration

- if found in the documentation, a quickstart example is given:

  ## Theoretical background
  More information on Bayesian optimisation a Gaussian Prosses can be found in: